Penitent thief

-The Penitent Thief, also known as the Good Thief, Wise Thief, Grateful Thief, or Thief on the Cross, is one of two unnamed thieves in Luke's account of the crucifixion of Jesus in the New Testament.
+The penitent thief, also known as the good thief, wise thief, grateful thief, or thief on the cross, is one of two unnamed thieves in Luke's account of the crucifixion of Jesus in the New Testament.
 The Gospel of Luke describes him asking Jesus to "remember him" when Jesus comes into his kingdom.
 The other, as the impenitent thief, challenges Jesus to save himself and both of them to prove that he is the Messiah.

-He is officially venerated in the Catholic Church.
+He is officially venerated as a saint in the Eastern Orthodox Church, Catholic Church and Oriental Orthodox church.
 The Roman Martyrology places his commemoration on 25 March, together with the Feast of the Annunciation, because of the ancient Christian tradition that Christ (and the penitent thief) were crucified and died exactly on the anniversary of Christ's incarnation.

+Name

 He is given the name Dismas in the Gospel of Nicodemus and is traditionally known in Catholicism as Saint Dismas (sometimes Dysmas; in Spanish and Portuguese, Dimas).
 Other traditions have bestowed other names: